 4. Plenty of opportunities for professionals

 As a city the continue to innovate, human resource requirements continue to be available across multiple fields.
 Certain fields such as construction, healthcare, information technology and finance have been continuously looking for competent professionals.
-Opportunities are also available for blue-collar jobs in both full-time and part-time capacity.
+Opportunities are also available for blue-collar jobs in both full-time and part-time capacities.

 5. English is widely spoken